ASESSO HEALTH | Education & Jaw Health Resource

 • Limited jaw opening can be acute (post-surgery, trauma, stress) or chronic (disc displacement, long-standing muscle tension).

-• Simple self-measurement using your fingers shows opening distance in millimeters and tracks improvement or decline.
+• Simple self-measurement with your fingers shows opening distance in millimeters and tracks improvement or decline.

-• Acute limitations respond to ice, heat, gentle stretching, stress management, and rest—most improve within days to weeks.
+• Acute limitations respond to ice, heat, gentle stretching, stress management, and rest, and most improve within days to weeks.

-• Chronic limitation requires addressing the underlying cause: if muscle stress is responsible, jaw muscle load reduction is key.
+• Chronic limitation requires addressing the underlying cause, and when muscle stress is responsible, reducing jaw muscle load is key.

 • Bruxism and nightly muscle tension progressively narrow the jaw's opening range over time without intervention.

-• Asesso Guard prevents chronic limitation by eliminating nightly muscle tension and supporting long-term jaw muscle health.
+• The Asesso Guard prevents chronic limitation by removing nightly muscle tension and supporting long-term jaw muscle health.

 Frequently Asked Questions